den-wdi-1/tunr-heroku/readme.md

 A similar method allows us to send ``PUT`` requests via forms.

 ## Mongoid Branch
-This branch shows how to deploy a Siantra application backed by MongoDb using the Mongoid gem.
-The code shows a
+This branch shows how to deploy a Sinatra application backed by MongoDb using the Mongoid gem.
+The code shows the changes to implement an embedded model in MongoDB.

 This code does not implement the method_override Sinatra setting.